nginx/nginx/README.md

 Follow these steps to download and install precompiled NGINX binaries.
 You may also choose to [build the module locally from source code](#building-from-source).

 ## Stable and Mainline binaries
-NGINX binaries are built and distributed in two versions.
+NGINX binaries are built and distributed in two versions: stable and mainline.
 You'll need to decide which is appropriate for your purposes.

 ### Mainline builds
 Contain the latest features and bug fixes and are always up to date.
 However, they may include experimental modules and/or features which introduce new defects.